Electronic structure of Ruddlesden-Popper nickelates: strain to mimic the effects pressure: INTRODUCTION

-Ultimately, experimental discovery in the families of the superconducting layered and parent-RP nickelates has been mutually exclusive, with the former being restricted to thin films and the latter to bulk samples.
-Further, RPs with $n>3$ are not thermodynamically stable in the bulk leaving no room to expand the series of superconducting bulk RPs under pressure.
-In contrast, in thin film form, RP nickelates with $n$ up to 5 have been reported~\cite{li2020epitaxial,Sun2021,Pan2022}.
-Given the intricacies of applying hydrostatic pressure, epitaxial strain in thin films could be an alternative route to drive (at ambient pressure) the structural and electronic structure characteristics associated with the onset of superconductivity in RP nickelates, and to further expand this superconducting family.
+Ultimately, experimental discovery in the families of the superconducting reduced and parent-RP nickelates has been mutually exclusive, with the former being restricted to thin films and the latter to bulk samples.
+Given the intricacies of applying hydrostatic pressure and the related reproducibility issues \cite{liling}, epitaxial strain in thin films could be an alternative route to drive (at ambient pressure) the structural and electronic structure characteristics associated with the onset of superconductivity in RP nickelates.
+It can further be a means to expand this family of superconductors: RPs with $n>3$ are not thermodynamically stable in the bulk but in thin film form RP nickelates with $n$ up to 5 have been grown~\cite{li2020epitaxial,Sun2021,Pan2022}.

 Here, using first-principles calculations, we systematically explore the structure and electronic structure of strained RP nickelates La$_{n+1}$Ni$_{n}$O$_{3n+1}$ ($n= 2-5$) focusing primarily on 3\% compressive and tensile biaxial strain levels.
-We find that strain allows to decouple the effects that hydrostatic pressure application produces in the structure and electronic structure characteristics of RP nickelates: while a suppression of the octahedral tilts is obtained under compressive strain, the electronic structure does not resemble that derived under hydrostatic pressure but that of the cuprates instead.
-In contrast, while upon tensile strain the tilting of the octahedra increases, the associated electronic structure incorporates features related to the onset of superconductivity in the bilayer and trilayer RPs.
-These trends can be extended to the higher-$n$ RP nickelates.
-Our results suggest that strain can mimic the effects of hydrostatic pressure in RP nickelates and hence it might be a means to replicate the emergence of superconducting signatures at ambient pressure in thin films, as well as to interpolate between different pairing symmetries.
+We find that strain allows to decouple the effects that hydrostatic pressure application produces in the structure and electronic structure characteristics of RP nickelates: while a suppression of the octahedral tilts is obtained under compressive strain, the electronic structure does not resemble that derived under hydrostatic pressure as the flat $d_{z^2}$ band is shifted down in energy below the Fermi level.
+In contrast, while upon tensile strain the tilting of the octahedra increases, the associated electronic structure recovers the $d_{z^2}$ band crossing the Fermi energy that has been related to the onset of superconductivity in the bilayer and trilayer RPs.
+Our results suggest that biaxial strain can be used to mimic the effects of hydrostatic pressure in RP nickelates and hence it might be a means to replicate the emergence of superconducting signatures at ambient pressure in thin films, as well as to interpolate between different pairing symmetries.
 While our primary goal is to simply obtain general trends from computational experiments, the strain levels we have used could likely be attained epitaxially using as substrates YAlO$_3$ (compressive strain) and DyScO$_3$ (tensile strain).